scarlson1/typesense-dashboard/README.md

 A dashboard to manage self hosted or local [Typesense](https://typesense.org/) instances.

+Reference the [Typesense installation docs](https://typesense.org/docs/guide/install-typesense.html) to set up a new cluster.

 ## Usage

 ### Web

 As a web application, only typesense server started with `--enable-cors` will work.

 Use https://scarlson1.github.io/typesense-dashboard/ or clone the repository and run it locally.
+(Typesense config must be XX or you'll get "ERR_NETWORK Network Error")

 Use an admin key to authenticate.
 Cluster credentials are stored in session storage and will be removed when the window is closed.